Tygara191/simpleton/README.md

 First it looks for a `lang` cookie.
 The cookie should hold a key.
 Example of keys in our case are `en` and `bg`, which can be seen in our `main.conf.php` file.

-If no valid cookie is found it tries to make out the locale through headers.
+** TODO** If no valid cookie is found it tries to make out the locale through headers.
 If that also fails, we use the default language. /The default language is the first language in the config file/

 ### Encryption ###
 Rather self explanatory.